Frederick Augustus Hervey was born 1st August, 1730 as the third son of an old

 his papers - although it is known that she died on 19th December 1800 in Ickworth where she is

 The Ballyscullion house was built in the shape of a

-nephew.
-However the nephew already had a sufficiently large house at Downhill and did not
+Henry Hervey-Bruce.
+However he in turn already had a sufficiently large house at Downhill and

-need the expense of another grand house to maintain.
-It was subsequently demolished only a
+did not need the expense of another grand house to maintain.
+It was subsequently demolished

 Ballyscullion but the Portico was rescued by the Bishop of Down.
 It now forms part of